Health

 1. Be Open About Your Stuttering

 The more you try to hide your stuttering, the more anxiety increases.
 Telling people in advance "I have a stutter" frees you from the fear of "being found out."
 Many people who stutter report that their anxiety was significantly reduced after being open about it.
+The first step requires the most courage, but in most cases the other person's reaction is much calmer than expected.

 2. Seek Support from a Speech-Language Pathologist

 Specialized treatment for stuttering is provided by speech-language pathologists (SLPs).
 There are multiple approaches including fluency shaping (techniques for speaking more slowly), stuttering modification (techniques for making stuttering easier), and cognitive behavioral therapy (reducing anxiety about stuttering).
 The goal is not to "cure" but to "speak more comfortably."
+It may take time to find the right approach, but the process of exploring options with a professional is meaningful in itself.

 3. Join a Stuttering Community